 How does IKEA make sure its wood is responsibly sourced?

-We have developed a comprehensive wood control system to ensure all our wood comes from responsibly managed forests.
-IKEA does not accept wood that fails to meet the required standards of IWAY.
-If we identify any potential non-compliance with our requirements or any breaches of the law, we take immediate action.
+We have a comprehensive wood control system to ensure the wood we use comes from responsibly managed forests.
+IWAY, our supplier code of conduct, sets strict requirements for suppliers, while independent certification provides an additional level of assurance.
+Together with other controls, these measures uphold our high standards.
+IKEA does not accept wood that fails to meet these requirements, and if we identify any potential non-compliance or breaches of the law, we take immediate action.

 IKEA suppliers must commit to: